 Doctors put non Hodgkin lymphomas into 2 groups.
 The groups depend on how quickly they are likely to grow and spread

 - High grade or aggressive (fast growing)

 The appearance of the cells under the microscope (grade of NHL) helps doctors to decide on the best treatment for you.
 Mantle cell lymphoma looks like a low grade lymphoma under the microscope.
-But it often behaves aggressively, more like a high grade lymphoma.
-Unfortunately it is often widespread when it is diagnosed.
-This means it may involve lymph nodes, the bone marrow and the spleen.
+But it often grows quickly, more like a high grade lymphoma.
+Unfortunately, it is often widespread when it is diagnosed.
+This means the lymphoma cells may be in the lymph nodes, the bone marrow and the spleen.

 Treatment for mantle cell lymphoma can be similar to treatment for other types of NHL.
-But it is difficult to cure.
-It is an aggressive type of NHL and people are often diagnosed in the later stages of the disease.
-By aggressive, we mean that the lymphoma grows very quickly.
-Unfortunately, it often comes back fairly soon after you get it into remission.
-If you have mantle cell lymphoma your doctor may suggest that you join a clinical trial.
-Trials most often compare the best known standard treatment with an experimental treatment that doctors hope will work better.
+But it can be difficult to cure.
+It is a quickly growing type of NHL and people are often diagnosed in the later stages of the disease.
+Treatment can sometimes get rid of the lymphoma completely but it often comes back fairly soon afterwards.

 - Fludarabine and cyclophosphamide